 Foundation / Corporation

-Grants to Oklahoma nonprofits, educational institutions, and government agencies for programs and services that promote oral health and/or advance dental education.
-Grants are awarded to organizations that make dental care accessible or to advance dental education or research.
+Grants to Oklahoma nonprofits, educational institutions, and government agencies for programs and services that promote oral health and advance dental education.
+Funding is intended to make dental care accessible to populations who would not otherwise have access to dental services.